Mayowa-Data-Analyst/Superstore-Analytics-Dashboard/README.md

 - PowerBi Pwer Query
 - PowerBI Desktop
 ---
+## DATASET
+This is a superstore datase gotten from Kaggle with over 9k+ rows
 ## Dashboard Insights
 ### 1. Overall Performance
 - The business recorded strong growth during the selected period: Sales and profit both increased by approximately 47–48% year-on-year indicating business expansion and growth.